Peter Styles (politician)

 In 2008, he ran for parliament and was elected to the seat of Sanderson.
 He first served in the new CLP government as the Government Whip and Parliamentary Secretary assisting the Chief Minister with Multicultural Affairs, Young Territorians and Senior Territorians.
 He was later appointed to cabinet as Minister for Business; Racing, Gaming and Licensing; Asian Engagement and Trade; Employment and Training; Corporate and Information Services; Multicultural Affairs; Young Territorians; Senior Territorians; and Defence Industries.
 In February 2016, he was also voted deputy leader of the Country Liberals and became Deputy Chief Minister of the Northern Territory following the resignation from cabinet of Willem Westra van Holthe.

 Peter announced his support for voluntary euthanasia in 2010, citing his experience watching his wife Rhonda die from a terminal illness in 1989.

 In April 2022, Styles and his wife left the Country Liberal Party, citing "concerns over the future direction of the party".

+In the 2025 Darwin City Council elections, Styles ran successfully for mayor, winning 53.2% of the vote after preferences and succeeding Kon Vatskalis in the position.
+This is despite evidence of electoral interference by Styles' wife, Linda Fazldeen, and fellow mayoral candidate Leah Potter, in where unauthorised How-to-vote cards were handed out at polling stations.